Well, the Dodgers had abandoned Brooklyn and gone to LA, after the 1957 baseball season.

 Later, when I got up, I grounded out to short.
 I hustled hard to first but was out by a stride.
-0-1.
+0 for 1.

 It was not a good day.
-But I got to play in Ebbets Field before they destroyed Ebbets Field two years later, in 1960.
+But I got to play in Ebbets Field before they destroyed that "blessed" Brooklyn structure, two years later, in 1960.